-Applicant shall maintain a current and renewed California physician's and surgeon's license.
+Applicant shall maintain a current and renewed California Postgraduate Training License.

 e) Travel or Residence Outside California

 Applicant shall immediately inform the Board or its designee, in writing, of travel to any areas outside the jurisdiction of California which lasts, or is contemplated to last, more than thirty (30) calendar days.